swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 > >
 > > ![Correlations Solution 1](../fig/9_correlations_solution1.svg)
 > >
-> > No particular correlations can be seen between the minimum and maximum gdp values
+> > 2.
+Relationship between variables: no particular correlations can be seen between the minimum and maximum GDP per capita values over time.
-> > year on year.
-It seems the fortunes of asian countries do not rise and fall together.
+> > It seems the fortunes of asian countries do not rise and fall together!
+> >
 > {: .solution}
+{: .challenge}
 >
-> You might note that the variability in the maximum is much higher than
+> You may have noticed that the variability in the maximum variable is much higher than that of the minimum.
-> that of the minimum.
-Take a look at the maximum and the max indexes:
+> Let's take a look at the [maximum](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.idxmax.html) and [minimum](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.idxmin.html) indexes - also known as the `idxmax()` and `idxmin()` methods in Pandas:
 >
 > ~~~
 > data_asia = pd.read_csv('data/gapminder_gdp_asia.csv', index_col='country')
 > data_asia.max().plot()